 Trace the socket.

-Punch holes along the circle, using hammer and a nail or whatever tool you have to make those holes.
+Punch holes along the circle, using a hammer and a nail or whatever tool you have to make those holes.

 Punch holes around the circle for ventilation.